 3) Abdominal – Maximally invasive which involves a 5-7 inch incision (bikini cut) in the lower abdomen.

 We specialize in performing cosmetic vaginal hysterectomy (non-invasive/no incisions).
-When indicated we also perform laparoscopic and robotic hysterectomy as well as abdominal hysterectomy.
-When we must perform an abdominal procedure we also offer abdomino-plasty (tummy tuck).
+When other approaches are required we can also combine that with abdomino-plasty (tummy tuck).

-“If a hysterectomy is required, the non-invasive approach with no incisions and minimally invasive procedures are the best solution for the patient.
-Just like it sounds, it’s non-invasive or minimally invasive to their bodies without cutting any other tissues to perform the hysterectomy, this translates to a quicker recovery.”
+“If a hysterectomy is required, the non-invasive vaginal approach with no incisions is the best solution for the patient.
+Just like it sounds, it’s non-invasive to the body without cutting any other tissues to perform the hysterectomy, this translates to a quicker recovery.
+Additionally, childbirth trauma from vaginal delivery can be repaired at the same time during vaginal hysterectomy.”
 D. K. Veronikis, MD